Monitoring ecommerce trends isn’t something you do as a hobby.

 Invest in quality content.

-And it goes beyond generating text.
 You have to deliver the content in different formats while figuring out what works best for your target audience.

 Learn to repurpose your content by providing it in different formats.
 For instance, you can create a short video of an influencer demonstrating how to use your product.
 At the same time, try to repurpose the same content in other different ways, such as: